marknca/intro-to-aws/README.md

-# intro-to-aws
+# Introduction to Cloud Computing with Amazon Web Services

 Code and working files for my Introduction to Cloud Computing with Amazon Web Services course through O'Reilly Media.
+You can view course samples and sign up [on the course page](http://4mn.ca/oreilly-intro-to-aws) at O'Reilly Media.